-- 2.3 The Management Review participants review the data presented and make recommendations and/or initiate action plans to address identified deficiencies as appropriate. - 2.4 The QMS Representative and Implementation Lead ensure that minutes of and action plans resulting from the Management Review meeting are prepared and distributed to the appropriate municipal staff. - 2.5 The QMS Representative and Implementation Lead (or designate) monitors the progress and documents the completion of action plans resulting from the Management Review.
+- 3.1 The Management Review participants review the data presented and make recommendations and/or initiate action plans to address identified deficiencies as appropriate. - 3.2 The QMS Representative and Implementation Lead ensure that minutes of and action plans resulting from the Management Review meeting are prepared and distributed to the DWS Owner.

+3.3 The QMS Representative and Implementation Lead (or designate) monitors the progress and documents the completion of action plans resulting from the Management Review.